billwheatley/provision-desktop/README.md

 If you have dependent `rpms` make sure they are also in the dir, these will be installed in a single command and `rpm` will figure out the dependencies.
 If your dependencies are packages in repos make sure those are added to one of the package repos.
 Those will be run before this.

 This directory is not required if you have no `rpms` outside a repo.

+Note: currently the is no automated upgrade of local rpms, see [issue #14](https://github.com/billwheatley/provision-desktop/issues/14)

 ### Pop / Ubuntu